 Our priority is to protect both patients and health care providers involved in medical assistance in dying.
 Medical Assistance in Dying Interim Guidelines have been developed to ensure this service is provided in a safe, fair and consistent manner in the Northwest Territories.

 To access this service, a person must meet ALL of the following criteria:

-- be eligible for NWT health services;
+- Be eligible for NWT health services;

-- be at least 18 years of age and capable of making decisions with respect to their health;
+- Be at least 18 years of age and capable of making decisions with respect to their health;

-- have a grievous and irremediable medical condition;
+- Have a “grievous and irremediable medical condition”:

-- assessments by two independent practitioners to ensure the patient meets the eligibility criteria;
+- Assessments by two independent practitioners to ensure the patient meets the eligibility criteria;

-- informing the patient of the alternatives to medical assistance in dying;
+- Informing the patient of the alternatives to medical assistance in dying;

-- ensuring the patient expressly consents to medical assistance in dying; and
+- Ensuring the patient expressly consents to medical assistance in dying; and

 The NWT’s Interim Guidelines are available here: